John E. Hines: Ministry

 His ministry began at parishes in Hannibal, Missouri in the Great Depression, where he became acquainted with the Social Gospel movement through bishop William Scarlett of Missouri.
 At age 26, Hines became rector of Saint Paul's Church, Augusta, Georgia, and began attacking racism in Georgia, continuing his lifelong defense of those who lacked political, social, economic and educational opportunities.
 Hines then accepted a call to become rector of Christ Church in Houston, Texas from 1941 to 1945, which was later raised to the status of cathedral.

 Hines was consecrated as bishop coadjutor of the Episcopal Diocese of Texas on October 18, 1945, and in 1955 became diocesan bishop.
 While his social activism was criticized in some quarters, the number of churches grew under his stewardship.
 He became known as a theological conservative and social liberal, and was elected Presiding Bishop of the Episcopal Church in 1965.
 Hines responded to the riots following the assassination of Martin Luther King Jr. by calling for social justice and self-determination, and launched the controversial General Convention Special Program.

 In 1966, he expressed "vigorous support" for programs of population control, and noted that the Episcopal Church sponsored 15 birth control clinics in the U.S. and abroad.
 During his tenure, the church faced budgetary challenges necessitating staff layoffs.

 Death and legacy

 During nearly two decades of retirement in North Carolina, Hines preached most summers at the Church of the Good Shepherd in Cashiers, North Carolina, where he was ultimately buried next to his wife, Helen Orwig, who died a year before he did.
-They had four sons and a daughter, who survived their parents.
+They were survived by four sons and a daughter.
 Hines died at Heartland Medical Center in Austin, Texas.